 (ii) The organisation and administration of the EPA meeting should be carried out by the national prosthodontic association of the host country in conjunction with its own National Prosthodontics meeting (annual conference).

 (jii) In order to promote interest and communication, correspondents should be nominated in each country.

-(i) Prosthodoitics should include complete and partial dentures crown and bridge work and maxillofacial prosthrodontics.
+(i) Prosthodontics should include complete and partial dentures crown and bridge work and maxillofacial prosthodontics.

 (ii) English was suggested as the official language for the meeting.
 It was also suggested that the official language should be that of the host country with English as the second language, with simultaneous translation.

 (iii) A record of presentations at each meeting should be made and published in the form of Proceedings.